-10.10 Using the Manual Override Menu (ADVanced Level Access)
+10.10.
+Using the Manual Override Menu (ADVanced Level Access)

 The OVERRIDE MENU is helpful during the initial commissioning as well as anytime burner adjustment is necessary.
-Manual override allows control of the burner, integral tank circulator, and the optional SANI pump.
+Manual override allows control of the burner, integral tank circulator, and the optional SANI pump controls.
+When adjusting combustion in Manual Override, you will be bypassing the setpoint.
+Ensure you do not create a scalding situation, and ensure you have enough hot water usage to compete combustion adjustments.